“Knowledge puffs up.”

-This is my life verse, and it’s one I don’t think I’ll ever outgrow.
+Proverbs 3:5 is my life verse, and it is wisdom I don’t think I’ll ever outgrow.
 The older I get and the more knowledge I accumulate, the more aware I become of my own limitations.

 Me: I can’t identify the problem, and I definitely can’t figure out the solution.

 Me: No, but really.
 What lesson am I supposed to be learning?
 What should I be doing right now?

 Sometimes I hear an answer, and sometimes I don’t.
 And when there’s silence, in the waiting, I’m forced to face the question: Do I really trust God?
 Or am I determined to lean on my own understanding?
 Slowly, I’m learning to submit to the process––God’s process.